 Although heavenly, it might not have been the best timing to go on a holiday to Los Angeles just weeks into my training and preparation.
-I went from -21C to +21C, said goodbye to the snow and hello to sun and sand.
+I went from -21C to +21C, said goodbye to the snow and hello to the sun and sand.

 Now, I am back home again and will stay clear of sandy beaches, pray for more snow and concentrate on Project Årefjäll for the next two months.

-My main tactic has been to keep my focus on one or two of Karianne’s excellent suggestions, then practice over and over again.
-I’ll need to keep at it, particularly when tired: when I’m out of breath (which still happens very frequently when skiing), my mind apparently resets, giving me back my old habits instead of the new ones.
+My main tactic has been to keep my focus on one or two of Karianne’s suggestions, then practice over and over again.
+I’ll need to keep at it, especially when tired: when I’m out of breath (which still happens very frequently when skiing), my mind apparently resets, giving me back my old habits instead of the new ones.
 Darn!
 I hope it was due to the cold weather, freezing my habits in place.